polowis/blog/_posts/2020-04-03-phaser-3:-let's-build-a-simple-shooting-game-#1.md

 What are we missing??
 Yes, the Phaser framework.
 There are two ways you can download Phaser, either via npm or cdn.
 [Phaser](https://phaser.io/download/stable) has a well written download tutorial if you want to take a look at.

-But for now we will stick with the NPM.
 And also you should take a look at Phaser [tutorial](https://phaser.io/tutorials/getting-started-phaser3) to get an idea of  its struture.

 # Part 1